Kosiorny/RPG-Handy-Helper_App/README.md

 # BETA
 Only local server availability yet.

-**RPG-Handy-Helper** is a mobile application designed to support both players and game masters during tabletop RPG sessions.
-It allows users to authenticate, view their profile and check upcoming games, all based on data fetched from a connected backend server.
-Also simulate animated dice rolls.
+# RPG-Handy-Helper App

+This mobile application is a companion client for the [RPG-Handy-Helper backend](https://github.com/xEdziu/RPG-Handy-Helper).
+It allows RPG players to log in, view their profile and game schedules, and perform animated 3D dice rolls.
+All data is fetched from the backend – this version is read-only and does not allow content modification.

 ## 📱 Features